Saigon Docks ~ 188th MP Company

 USARV

-Before 1965 essentially all cargo entering Vietnam in deep-draft vessels came through the port of Saigon, the only port with deep draft berths.
-Built originally to handle about three million tons of cargo annually, Saigon Port was operating well, even with non mechanized stevedoring methods prior to the massive buildup of American Troops and stockpiles starting in mid 1965.
+Before 1965 essentially all cargo entering Vietnam in deep-draft vessels came through the port of Saigon, the only port at the time with deep draft berths.
+Built originally to handle about three million tons of cargo annually, Saigon Port was operating well, even with non mechanized stevedoring methods prior to the massive buildup of American Troops and military related stockpiles starting in mid 1965.

 When Washington launched one of the greatest logistics operations in history, Saigon Port became glutted by the sudden influx of tonnage, a tenfold increase of up to 10,000 tons a day.
 New Saigon berths were needed, and they were constructed.